earthly/website/blog/_posts/2023-07-10-terraform-init-plan-apply.md

     Learn how to create and manage infrastructure with Terraform using the `terraform init`, `terraform plan`, and `terraform apply` commands.
 This article covers the basics of Terraform installation, configuration syntax, and the workflow for deploying and updating infrastructure.
 last_modified_at: 2023-07-19
 ---
-**This article explains how to use Terraform for multicloud setups.
-Earthly streamlines your Infrastructure as Code by providing containerized build processes.
-[Learn more about Earthly](/).**
+**This article discusses managing Terraform infrastructure.
+Earthly ensures reproducible builds for DevOps professionals.
+[Check it out](/).**

 The rapid adoption of the multicloud paradigm has greatly increased the complexity of IT infrastructure management.
 Deploying virtual machines (VMs) and [Kubernetes](https://kubernetes.io/) on demand in any cloud is becoming the norm.
 The question is, how can you manage your infrastructure effectively?